Caster Semenya Hopes to 'Run Free' Again After Swiss Supreme Court Offers A Reprieve

 The Swiss court ruled Monday that Semenya, an Olympic and world champion in the 800 meters, should be allowed to "compete without restriction in the female category" during her appeal.

-The International Association of Athletics Federations recently changed its rules, resulting in a demand that Semenya, 28, lower her testosterone artificially before she can compete against other women in the 800 meters and other track events.
+The International Association of Athletics Federations recently changed its rules, with the result requiring that Semenya, 28, lower her testosterone artificially before she can compete against other women in the 800 meters and other track events.

 "I am thankful to the Swiss judges for this decision," South Africa's Semenya said in a statement about the ruling.
 "I hope that following my appeal I will once again be able to run free."

-Semenya's attorney for the Swiss case, Dorothee Schramm of the Sidley Austin law firm, said the court had given Semenya "temporary protection."
+Semenya's attorney in the Swiss case, Dorothee Schramm of the Sidley Austin law firm, said the court had given Semenya "temporary protection."

 "This is an important case that will have fundamental implications for the human rights of female athletes," Schramm said.

 In the next step in the legal dispute, the Swiss Supreme Court will give the IAAF a chance to submit its arguments for maintaining its regulation that effectively banned Semenya — who has refused to manipulate her testosterone levels.
 The court will then issue what could be its final ruling on the IAAF's prohibition that blocks female athletes with high testosterone levels, even in cases where those elevations occur naturally.
+The IAAF has warned those female athletes that they need to drop their testosterone levels to be eligible to compete.

+"The IAAF suggests this reduction be done by taking hormonal contraceptives, and it emphasizes that surgical changes are not required," as NPR's Laurel Wamsley has reported.

-Semenya's case has raised complicated questions, including the nature of holding separate competitions for men and women; how much of athletes' abilities might be due to hormones; and how to reconcile a blanket fairness policy with athletes who experience Differences of Sex Development, or DSDs — a term that also applies to people who are sometimes known as intersex.
+Semenya's case has raised complicated questions, including the nature of holding separate competitions for men and women, how much of athletes' abilities might be due to hormones, and how to reconcile a blanket fairness policy with athletes who have what are called Differences of Sex Development, or DSDs — a term that also applies to people who are known as intersex.

 As NPR's Melissa Block has reported: